michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 The traditional hierarchical structure of finance departments often impedes performance.
 Parmenter advocates for a flatter team structure with clear accountability:

 - **Finance business partners** embedded within operational units
-- **Centers of excellence** for specialized knowledge (tax, treasury, etc.)
+- **Centers of excellence** for specialised knowledge (tax, treasury, etc.)
 - **Shared service centers** for transactional processes
 - **Small, agile teams** focused on specific business outcomes

-According to Parmenter, "Structure should follow strategy—organize your team around the outcomes you want to achieve, not historical departmental boundaries."
+According to Parmenter, "Structure should follow strategy—organise your team around the outcomes you want to achieve, not historical departmental boundaries."

 ### 2. Skills and Capabilities

 Modern finance teams require a broader skill set than traditional accounting-focused departments.
 Parmenter identifies several critical competencies:

-- **Business acumen** - Understanding the organization's business model and value drivers
+- **Business acumen** - Understanding the organisation's business model and value drivers
 - **Data analytics** - Ability to extract insights from complex data sets
 - **Communication** - Translating financial concepts for non-financial audiences
 - **Change management** - Implementing new processes and systems effectively